Lydwen/Mr.Statamutation/Report - TODO.md

 #################

 Advantages :
+- Great compatibility
+- Easy to use
+- Compressed framework

+Drawbacks :
-- Compatible toute plateforme
+-
-- Simple d'utilisation
+-